matsonj/nba-monte-carlo/README.md

 This project serves as end to end example of running the "Modern Data Stack" in a local environment.
 Development is primarily done on Windows via WSL, which means Mac is untested (but should work).

 ## Getting started - Windows
-All steps should be completed in a PowerShell terminal running as an administrator.

 1. Create your WSL environment.
+Open a PowerShell terminal running as an administrator and execute:
 ```
 wsl --install
 ```